Alternative Mesothelioma Treatments

 Alternative Mesothelioma Treatment FAQs

-What are alternative treatments for mesothelioma?
+What are alternative mesothelioma treatments?

 Complementary therapies, like acupuncture, yoga, or meditation, are meant to support traditional treatments by easing symptoms like pain and anxiety.

-While they aren’t intended to cure mesothelioma, they can help ease symptoms like pain, anxiety, insomnia, and loss of appetite.
+While they aren’t intended to cure mesothelioma, they can ease symptoms like pain, anxiety, insomnia, and loss of appetite.

 Some patients decide to turn to special diets, herbal remedies, or other mesothelioma alternative treatments if traditional cancer therapies have failed.
 However, this should be approached carefully under your doctor’s guidance.